Aiming for safety excellence

 Building a safe culture and company starts with education and training.
 We train our team to recognize potential hazards and how to mitigate each hazard, before they’re a threat to anyone’s well-being.
 Working safely is a continuous discussion and state of mind on our projects, no matter where they’re located.

-In case a hazard isn’t mitigated prior to work, or if conditions change — which they often do in North Dakota — everyone at KLE has “Stop Work Authority.”
+In case a hazard isn’t mitigated prior to work, or if conditions change — which they often do in North Dakota and Montana — everyone at KLE has “Stop Work Authority.”
 This means that anyone can stop work at any time for any reason.
 Once the team stops work, they discuss what the potential hazard is, how to mitigate it, and how that hazard came to be in the first place before resuming work.

 Safety is a team effort, and we’re proud to have a team that cares not just about their personal safety, but about the safety of everyone on the team — including the public or anyone else who’s affected by our projects.